HigherOrderCO/HVM/bench/fun_exp/README.md

 This holds as long as the composed function doesn't grow in size when self-composed.
 If it does grow in size, then the asymptotics will be the same.
-Interestingly, Lambolt still beats GHC even in these cases, probably because Lambolt lambdas are more lightweight than GHC lambdas.
+Interestingly, HOVM still beats GHC even in these cases, probably because HOVM lambdas are more lightweight than GHC lambdas.